mrJean1/PyGeodesy/README.rst

-LatLon_ and a geocentric Cartesian_ class with methods and functions to compute distance, surface area, perimeter, initial and final bearing, intermediate and nearest points, circle intersections and secants, path intersections, 3-point resections, rhumb and rhumb lines, trilateration (by intersection, by overlap and in 3d), conversions and unrolling, among other things.
+LatLon_ and a geocentric Cartesian_ class with methods and functions to compute distance, surface area, perimeter, initial and final bearing, intermediate and nearest points, circle intersections and secants, path intersections, `3-point resections`_, rhumb and rhumb lines, trilateration (by intersection, by overlap and in 3d), conversions and unrolling, among other things.
 For more information and further details see the documentation_, the descriptions of `Latitude/Longitude`_, Vincenty_ and `Vector-based`_